-The 2488.32 Mbps physical layer specification is based on the Synchronous Optical Network (SONET) and the Synchronous Digital Hierarchy (SDH) standards.
+The physical layer specification is based on the Synchronous Optical Network (SONET) and the Synchronous Digital Hierarchy (SDH) standards.
 These standards provide, through a framing structure, the payload envelope necessary for the transport of ATM cells as well as overhead bytes for the carriage of OAM information.
 The SONET/SDH OAM functions residing in the physical layer management (M-plane) are covered in section 4.
 The functions of the physical layer (U-plane) are grouped into the physical media dependent (PMD) sublayer (covered in section 2) and the transmission convergence (TC) sublayer (covered in section 3).

-This specification shall apply for 2488.32 Mbps interfaces at the public UNI, the private UNI and the private NNI.
+This specification shall apply for 2488.32 (herein denoted as "2488") and 9953.28 (herein denoted as "9953") Mbps interfaces at the public UNI, the private UNI and the private NNI.
+It is an updated and expanded version of af-phy-0133.000, which was released on October 1999.